wd5gnr/1802UNO/readme.md

 The 1802 code can control that mode by writing a 1 to port 7 to disable the serial front panel.
 A zero will reenable it.

-Here's a simple terminal program:
+There is a simple terminal program in the examples directory called Echo.txt.

-0000: 69 32 00 64 30 00

 Remember to turn the terminal front panel off with | before you try this.

 Loading and Saving RAM
 ===